 Depending on the testing option chosen, you’ll need to set up one or more of the following:

 2. CEOJuice test database – Required for options one and two.
-See this link for notes on creating a test CEOJuice database.
+See creating a CEOJuice Dev Database for notes on creating a test CEOJuice database.

 3. e-automate test Database – Required for options one and two.
 The test database used should be one that will not be refreshed over the course of the testing.
-See this link for notes on creating a test e-automate database.
+See creating a test database in e-automate for notes on creating a test e-automate database.

 4. ConnectWise test Database – Required for option one.
 If using a test ConnectWise database, you’ll need to create a set of API keys for that database.